 Alex Conway - Executive Director, Flute

-Alex Conway plays second flute/ piccolo with the Winnipeg Symphony Orchestra in Winnipeg, Manitoba (CA).
+Alex Conway plays Principal Piccolo and second flute with the Winnipeg Symphony Orchestra in Winnipeg, Manitoba (CA).
 Previously she was the was 3rd flute/ piccolo with the Bangor Symphony and an active freelancer playing as a substitute with Boston Pops, Boston Pops Esplanade, Boston Lyric Opera, Cape Symphony, Atlantic Symphony Tanglewood Music Center Orchestra, Orlando Philharmonic, and Chicago Civic Orchestra among others.
 She was selected as a finalist in the 33rd and 34th Annual James Pappoutsakis Flute competitions winning the William H. Grass memorial prize.
 As Co-Founder and Artistic Director of New England Chamber Players she dedicates herself to bringing classical chamber music into New England communities and fostering an appreciation for classical chamber music.
 Her primary pedagogical influences are Michel Debost, Kathleen Chastain, Martha Aarons, Elizabeth Ostling, Cindy Meyers, and Linda Toote.
 As a teacher, she works with students from beginning through college and beyond.
 Dr. Conway completed her Doctor of Musical Arts degree at Boston University where she held the graduate assistantship for woodwind chamber music and received the Kahn Career Entry Award upon graduation.
 Her dissertation on the flute music of Mieczysław Weinberg is available on ProQuest, OpenBU and Academia.edu.

 Thomas Weston - Artistic Director, Clarinet